tytan652/rfcs/text/0045-add-notion-of-protocol.md

 `rtmp-services` is a plugin that provides two services `rtmp_common` and `rtmp_custom`.
 The use of "rtmp" in the naming no longer means that it only supports RTMP, it was and is kept to avoid breakage.

-This plugin will:
-- for `rtmp_common` services will to at least support H264 as video codec, AAC or Opus as audio codec.
+- In `rtmp_common`, services must at least support H264 as video codec and AAC or Opus as audio codec.
 This is a limitation required by the simple output mode.
-- for `rtmp_custom` it will depends on the auto-detected protocol.
+- The service `rtmp_custom` will depend on protocol prefixes from outputs types to detect which protocol is in use.

 #### About service JSON file